PoCInnovation/Workshops/software/17.gRPC/README.md

 **What you will do and why:**

-- Let's say that you need to implement a way of communicating between a client and a server
+Let's say that you need to implement a way of communicating between a client and a server.
-- You've probably heard of the REST model, one of the way that you can implement which is very common in web development
+You've probably heard of the REST model, one of the way that you can implement which is very common in web development.
-- During this workshop, you will implement a communication channel between a client and a server using gRPC, which is one of the other ways to communicate - like REST does
+During this workshop, you will implement a communication channel between a client and a server using gRPC, which is one of the other ways to communicate - like REST does.

 **But why gRPC instead of REST ?**